santiellena/zk-magic-square/README.md

 For our project, we will be the creators of the trusted setup.

-Start a new powers of tau ceremony:
+Start a new powers of tau ceremony, using the pairing-friendly elliptic curve `bn128`:
 ```bash
 snarkjs powersoftau new bn128 12 pot12_0000.ptau -v
 ```